 Cadaver Plot Synopsis

 After a nuclear disaster, the remaining humans are forced to live a life of deprivation and desperation with barely any threads of humanity to hang on to.
 The city is perpetually shrouded in dark clouds where it is an everyday sight to find decaying bodies on the street and people committing crimes to survive.
-The only way a small family of three have survived is by staying close to each other.
+The only way a small family of three has survived is by staying close to each other.
 Leonora (Gitte Witt) and Jacob (Thomas Gullestad) struggle to look after their only daughter, Alice (Tuva Olivia Remman).

 Cadaver Ending

-After going through the darkest exhibitions of the fall of humanity, Leo manages to save her daughter and finally walk back home.
+After going through the darkest exhibitions of the fall of humanity, Leo manages to save her daughter and finally walks back home.
 The character of the world outside the hotel hits them again as it is the epitome of dystopia, and they hesitate to go back home.
-They would only be returning to grave insecurity, cluttered junk in their dilapidated house, and no food.
+They would only return to grave insecurity, cluttered junk in their dilapidated house, and no food.
 The film ends with the two of them turning back to see the hotel, which is still the brightest thing they see in the dark and grey landscape.

 Belief and Innocence